2020PB/police-brutality/all-locations.md

 ### Journalist shot in arm | August 8th

-A journalist with Frontline Access was struck in the arm around midnight on August 8th by "a flashbang or something."
+A journalist with Frontline Access was struck in the arm around midnight on August 8th by "a flashbang or something" near North Lombard and North Denver.
 Another journalist states he was unresponsive for a short time.
 He was attended at the scene by protest medics.
 He states in a tweet the following day that he lost most of the feeling in his arm and went to the ER, where doctors said his arm was fractured.

 tags: explosive, journalist, less-lethal, projectile

 id: or-portland-254

-geolocation:
+geolocation: 45.5772306, -122.6868992

 **Links**